Johnny Papalia: Early life and criminal activities

 Papalia was born on March 18, 1924, in Hamilton.
 His father, Antonio "Tony" Papalia, who had early Picciotteria values, was a bootlegger who immigrated to Canada from Delianuova, Calabria, Italy, in 1912.
 He first came through New York City before moving on to Montreal, Quebec, then to New Brunswick to work in the coal mines, before finally settling on Railway Street in Hamilton, Ontario, in 1917.
 His father became associated with Calabrian compatriot and notorious bootlegger Rocco Perri, and later Guelph mobster Tony Sylvestro, working as a bootlegger who operated speakeasies.
 Tony Papalia was working as a driver for Perri's bootlegging operations at least by 1922, if not earlier.
 He was suspected in playing a role in the murder of Perri's wife Bessie Starkman in 1930.
 Papalia said of his father, in a 1986 interview with The Globe and Mails Peter Moon, "I grew up in the '30s and you'd see a guy who couldn't read or write but who had a car and was putting food on the table.
 He was a bootlegger and you looked up to him."

 Papalia's mother, Maria Rosa Italiano, also came from a Mafia family, the Italiano clan, who also participated in Perri's gang.
-Maria Rosa initially married Antonio's younger brother Giuseppe Papalia Jr., giving birth to two sons in Italy, however when Giuseppe died, she immigrated to Canada with her two sons in 1913 to live with Antonio, whom she married at some point, through it remains unclear when the wedding actually took place.
+Maria Rosa initially married Antonio's younger brother Giuseppe Papalia Jr., giving birth to two sons in Italy, however when Giuseppe died, she immigrated to Canada with her two sons in 1913 to live with Antonio, whom she married at some point, although it remains unclear when the wedding actually took place.
 Papalia's parents were not married at the time of his birth, which was a source of much shame for him.
 Moon stated, "John was a bastard.
 He was born out of wedlock.
-And he as always very self-conscious about it.
+And he was always very self-conscious about it.
 You have to remember, he grew up in an era when it was a terrible thing to be conceived out of wedlock.
 Apparently it bothered him all his life and you had to very careful about calling John a 'bastard'."
 Johnny, the oldest brother to Frank, Rocco and Dominic Papalia, half-brothers Joseph and Angelo Papalia, brother-in-law Tony Pugliese, and associates, all worked in running his clubs and gambling operations.